 I lead up to E2 on trad, 7a on sport, scottish IV in winter and I’ve led treks up to 5750m in the Andes and the Himalayas.
 Aside from all the climbing and mountaineering, I’ve mountain biked extensively in Britain, ridden on horseback through Mongolia, sea kayaked in Thailand, I can hold my own on a slackline and I love walking, running and climbing barefoot.

-A member of the Association of Mountaineering Instructors, I hold the Mountaineering Instructor and Winter Mountain Leader Awards.
-Instructing professionally since 1999, I have also worked as a schools’ overseas expedition leader, development trainer, youth worker and a learning mentor.
+A member of the Association of Mountaineering Instructors, I gained the Mountaineering and Climbing Instructor qualification in 2002 and the Winter Mountain Leader qualification in 2001.
+Instructing professionally since 1999, I also work as a school expedition leader, development trainer, learning mentor, outdoor educator and youth worker.